 Multiple studies have shown that metaphors can significantly color the way we see a situation.

 So don't personify the market as a bunch of Gordon Gekkos or crooked brokers.

-See the market as a network of regular people who have a tremendous opportunity to make a great living from anywhere in the world.
+See the market as a network of regular people who provide a tremendous opportunity to make a great living from anywhere in the world.

-The more you can see the market as a positive place, that will reduce the likelihood that you will lash out at the market when things aren't going your way.
+The more you can see the market as a positive place, that will reduce the likelihood that you will lash out at an “evil” market.